HiveMQ Cloud Console

 Each role you create is added to the list of available roles in the Role field of the Authentication configuration area.

-The Permissions list automatically contains a predefined HiveMQ Cloud Allow All permission and any custom permissions you create. to add more permisisons to the list of available permissions, see Create Permissions (Starter plan and up).
+The Permissions list automatically contains a predefined HiveMQ Cloud Allow All permission and any custom permissions you create. to add more permissions to the list of available permissions, see Create Permissions (Starter plan and up).

-Integrations Available in HiveMQ Cloud
+HiveMQ Cloud Integrations

-HiveMQ Cloud provides out-of-the-box, fully managed integrations that let you instantly connect your MQTT broker to popular services.
 HiveMQ Cloud integrations offer a simple and straightforward way to configure data streaming between HiveMQ Cloud and the service of your choice without ongoing operational burden.

-HiveMQ Cloud Apache Kafka Integrations
+HiveMQ Cloud Integrations for Apache Kafka

 Apache Kafka is an open-source streaming platform that is widely used for real-time data pipelines, streaming analytics, and data integration at scale.
-MQTT and Kafka are frequently used together to enhance the functionality of IoT and machine-to-machine communications.
+MQTT and Kafka are frequently used together to enhance the functionality of IoT and machine-to-machine communication.

 Common use cases include the following: